ataraxao/drex/Introduction.md

 - **Consensus for shared withdrawals/joint assets:** any non-event withdrawals are joint-instruction only.

 The system’s “glue” is not a promise a court must police—it’s **continued voluntary alignment**.
 The contract simply defines what happens *if* money exists in the vehicle and an **event** occurs (Liquidity Event or termination).

+### 0.6) “Ghost protocol” to a court, but a real price signal to the market
+To a court, the CWA can look like an “empty” agreement: it imposes no ongoing duties, creates no arrears, and may govern nothing at all if the Vehicle Account is never funded.
+In that sense it is a **ghost protocol**—a rule-set that can remain dormant.

+But markets don’t price “duties.”
+Markets price **credible mechanisms**.

+The CWA still emits a price signal because it publicly (or verifiably) commits to:
+- a defined vehicle (ring-fenced pool),
+- a defined vesting schedule (Allocation %),
+- defined liquidity cadence (Liquidity Events),
+- and defined unwind math (ledger netting + deterministic formula).

+So even if the legal posture is “nothing is owed,” the *economic* posture is: **if capital is present, the withdrawal path is explicit, legible, and enforceable as a mechanical procedure.** That legibility is exactly what turns domestic equity from adversarial “price discovery” into a market-visible signal.
 ---

 ## Part VI: Market Visibility (The Dock and The Ship)